-Winter winds , cold temperatures and icicles reduce our skin’s moisture levels and render our natural defences almost none existent!
-These changes can affect our skin in many ways making it flaky, itchy, dry, red and irritated.
+Winter winds, cold temperatures, icicles, pollutants, fires and indoor heaters reduce our skin's moisture levels and render our natural defenses almost non-existent!
+These changes can affect our skin in many ways, making it flaky, itchy, dry, red and irritated.
 If you have sensitive skin, your symptoms may be even more severe.

 Yes, You Need Sunscreen in Winter

-When you’re wrapped in a scarf and shivering as you tread through snow, the sun’s effect on your skin is probably the last thing on your mind.
+When you're wrapped in a scarf and shivering as you tread through snow, the sun's effect on your skin is probably the last thing on your mind.
 In reality, the sun can just as easily damage your skin in the winter cold as it can in the summer heat.
-The sun’s rays can exacerbate sensitive skin symptoms, especially when they reflect off a snowy, white landscape.
-Sun damage also eventually leads to premature skin ageing, discolouration and in some cases, skin cancer.
+The sun's rays can exacerbate sensitive skin symptoms.
+Sun damage also eventually leads to premature skin ageing, discolouration and, in some cases, skin cancer.
 Wear a quality sunscreen that protects your skin from UVA and UVB rays.
 Apply it every time you spend time outside, and be sure to reapply it every two hours.
-You can even use a multi-purpose product like Lamelles Helase it has SPF 50, gives a healthy coverage
+You can even use a multi-purpose product like Lamelle's Helase - it has SPF 50 and provides a healthy all-round coverage.

 Exfoliation: Know When to Stop

-To reduce the dry, dull look of winter skin and allow moisturisers and serums to reach their target cells, it’s important to remove dead skin cells from your complexion.
+To reduce the dry, dull look of winter skin and allow moisturisers and serums to reach their target cells, it's important to remove dead skin cells from your complexion.
 However, over-exfoliating your sensitive skin can make it more vulnerable to irritation or even damage its healthy cells.
-Since everyone’s skin is different, it’s difficult to make a general recommendation about exfoliation frequency, but if your skin is getting drier and more irritated despite regular exfoliation, you may be doing it too often.
-Gentle exfoliators like with alpha hydroxy acids and glycolic or lactic acids are most effective when used in moderation.
-Try our Lamelle Beta or Lactic acid peels, as it combines two treatments in one easy to use product that removes dead cells and dry flaky skin to leave you with a radiant complexion.
+Since everyone's skin is different, it's difficult to make a general recommendation about exfoliation frequency, but if your skin is getting drier and more irritated despite regular exfoliation, you may be doing it too often.
+Gentle exfoliators, such as alpha hydroxy acids, glycolic and lactic acids are most effective when used in moderation.
+Try our Lamelle Beta or Lactic acid peels, as they combine two treatments in one easy to use product that removes dead cells and dry flaky skin to leave you with a radiant complexion.

 Take a Well-Rounded Approach